summeraz/crosslinked_monolayer/README.md

 the monolayer is said to be at its maximum chain density.

 After all monolayer chains have been added to the system, the crosslink network is determined.
-This represents an NP-hard problem, similar to the Multi-Depot Vehicle Routing Problem (MDVRP).
+This represents a problem similar to a "pickup-only" variant of the Multi-Depot Vehicle Routing Problem (MDVRP).
 Here, the rules of our problem are that all chains must be traced through the crosslink network back to a surface attachment site.
 The number of crosslink "clusters" or "strings" is not defined.
 To solve this, the recipe first adds a crosslink between each chain and its